PonyEventsFederation/CanniJS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Canni
-title: "[Feature] Feature request"
+title: "[Feature] Title here"
 labels: enhancement
-assignees: ChrisFhey
+assignees: autumnblazey
 ---

 ### Describe the feature

-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen

 ### Why would you like this feature to be added?

-A clear and concise description of your reasoning for adding this feature.
+A clear and concise description of your reasoning for adding this feature

 ### Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here